rufousJr/warpwoofwimble/content/pages/about.md

 The album articles draw together quotes from interviews and information from liner notes.
 They might help the reader come across novel interviews, or just learn a bit more about the album.

-The song annotations are kept quite conservative, focussing largely on well-accepted interpretation.
-However, the reader should bear in mind that the annotations are written by one person and constitute a subjective, and therefore debatable, intepretation of the songs.
+The song annotations are intended to be conservative, commonly-cited interpretations.
+I wish to make clear that many of the annotations are not original; rather, each song's page represents a collation of many people's analyses, which I have simply drawn together (albeit before adding a few thoughts of my own).
+However, the reader should bear in mind that the annotations are ultimately written by one person and constitute a subjective, and therefore debatable, intepretation of the songs.

 # Me #